Physics-50/Module-2/docs/week2.md

 ## Checkpoint 2

-+ Submit your Week 2 results in [Checkpont 2 on Gradescope](){:target="_blank"} by the end Week 2.
++ Submit your Week 2 results in [Checkpont 2 on Gradescope](https://www.gradescope.com/courses/165932/assignments/654616){:target="_blank"} by the end of Week 2.
 You should submit (1) a scatter plot of calculated viscosity vs. sphere diameter, with no lines between points.
 Your axes should be labeled with the quantity shown and the units used.
-If you have analyzed repeated trials at all sphere diameters, you can include vertical error bars showing the uncertainty in each calculated viscosity, but this is not necessary in Week 2.
+If you have analyzed repeated trials for some sphere diameters, you can include vertical error bars showing the uncertainty in each calculated viscosity, but this is not required in Week 2.
 You should also submit (2) a list of the sphere diameters for which you believe inertial drag is negligible.

 + And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2){:target="_blank"}

 ## Final Note

-When you're ready, move on to Week 3 - Final Determination of Viscosity.
+When you're ready, move on to [Week 3 - Final Determination of Viscosity](week3).